Send Feedback

 Beaver Pond

-In the pond, the active beaver dam can be seen.
-Piles of sticks and mud slow the flow of water from upstream, forming a shallow pool of water.
-Other evidence of beaver activity include tree stumps that have been gnawed into a triangular point.
-In this area, there may also be snapping turtles moving through the depths of the water.
-Painted turtles, red-eared sliders, or northern red-bellied cooters may be basking on fallen logs. read more
+In the pond, you can see an active beaver dam.
+Piles of sticks and mud slow the flow of water from upstream and form a shallow pool of water.
+You can also see evidence of beavers by looking for tree stumps that have been gnawed to a sharp point.
+In this area, there may also be snapping turtles swimming through the water, or painted turtles, red-eared sliders, or northern red-bellied cooters sunning themselves on logs. read more

 7